Using social media for your business can be a minefield. You may not know what are the best platforms to use?

 With online marketing, it’s about the long-term game.
 To put it simply if you needed an IT Engineer to solve your issues.
 You would actively go looking for an IT company.
 Before your IT problem occurred, you wouldn’t necessarily look for an IT engineer.

 This is no different when it comes to any business.
 Businesses will actively look for services/products when they need them most.
 So, make sure you are ready with great content on your social media page and be consistent with your presence.

 Who hates waiting on hold to get through to a human when needing customer support?
 You could be on the phone for a while.
 This is not ideal when you have another 101 things to do.
 Facebook is a great way to communicate with your clients.
 Having customer support through Facebook is now the new way of getting instant replies

 While phone and email communication can be slow and tedious, instant messaging can help consumers receive the answers they need much faster.
 Which helps save both time and money over the long term.

 Increase Purchase Intent:

 In some cases, the only thing stopping a consumer from making a purchase is a lack of information.
-If they can find that information easily, they’re often more likely to buy.
+If they can find that information quickly, they’re often more likely to buy.
 Facebook IQ marketing solutions help businesses connect with shoppers on a more personal level.
-While it’s easy to get a consumer’s attention, keeping their attention takes a little more time and effort from customer support.
+In contrast, it’s easy to get a consumer’s attention.
+Keeping their attention takes a little more time and effort from customer support.

 Build Trust with Customers:

 LinkedIn is a professional platform compared to Facebook.
-You will find your audience here who own a business, who is employed by a business, who are looking for employment, or the audience who are looking to get more connections.
+You will find your audience here who own a business, employed by a business who are looking for employment.
+Or the audience who are looking to get more connections.